8 Replacements for Soda - That Actually Taste Good!

 Kombucha

-Kombucha definitely has a soda mouth-feel due to its carbonation and sweet taste.
+Kombucha has a soda mouth-feel due to its carbonation and sweet taste.
 It is a fermented, probiotic tea drink that comes in many flavors.
 The base of kombucha is green or black tea and sugar.
 Most of the caffeine and sugar is gone by the end of the fermentation process, and kombucha should have 4g-12g of sugar by the time it’s bottled.
 Some kombucha is sweeter than others, so read the nutrition label to find the option with the lowest amount of sugar.

-La Croix or Waterloo
+Flavored water: La Croix & Waterloo

 Mineral water